microsoft/FeatureManagement-Dotnet/README.md

 #### ITargetingContextAccessor

 To use the `TargetingFilter` in a web application, an implementation of `ITargetingContextAccessor` is required.
-This is because when a targeting evaluation is being performed information such as what user is currently being evaluated is needed.
+This is because when a targeting evaluation is being performed, information such as what user is currently being evaluated is needed.
 This information is known as the targeting context.
 Different web applications may extract this information from different places.
 Some common examples of where an application may pull the targeting context are the request's HTTP context or a database.

 An example that extracts targeting context information from the application's HTTP context is included in the [FeatureFlagDemo](./examples/FeatureFlagDemo/HttpContextTargetingContextAccessor.cs) example project.
 This method relies on the use of `IHttpContextAccessor` which is discussed [here](./README.md#Using-HttpContext).